strimzi/strimzi-kafka-oauth/README.md

 Set the following option to `true` to enforce audience check:
 - `oauth.check.audience` (e.g. "true")

-When audience check is enabled the `oauth.client.id` has to be configured:
+When audience checking is enabled the `oauth.client.id` has to be configured:
-- `oauth.client.id` (e.g.: "kafka" - this is the OAuth2 client configuration id for Kafka Broker)
+- `oauth.client.id` (e.g.: "kafka" - this is the OAuth2 client configuration id for the Kafka Broker)

 If the configured `oauth.client.id` is `kafka`, the following are valid examples of `aud` attribute in the JWT token:
 - "kafka"